-In a surprise move, Activision have given the Guitar Hero Franchise and the upcoming True Crime: Hong Kong title a swift blow to the head and brought them to an early grave.
-Yep, Guitar Hero is no more.
+In a surprise move, Activision have given the Guitar Hero Franchise and the upcoming True Crime: Hong Kong title the thumbs down and brought them to an early grave.
+That's right, Guitar Hero is no more.

-Activision said that "due to continued declines in the music genre, the company will disband Activision Publishing's Guitar Hero business unit and discontinue development on its Guitar Hero game for 2011.
+"Due to continued declines in the music genre, the company will disband Activision Publishing's Guitar Hero business unit and discontinue development on its Guitar Hero game for 2011.
 The company also will stop development on True Crime: Hong Kong.
 These decisions are based on the desire to focus on the greatest opportunities that the company currently has to create the world's best interactive entertainment experiences."